Bloodspawns/plugin-releases-1/README.md

 + 6/3/2021 Added Nylo Demi-boss to Nylo Wheelchair
 + 6/4/2021 Hopefully fixed wheelchair
 + 6/4/2021 Added new theatre items to wheelchair
++ 6/7/2021 Updated Bloat's HP to reflect the HP increase in Hardmode
++ 6/7/2021 Fixed Nylocas Demi Boss being considered as a 'Big Split'
++ 6/7/2021 - Added Nylocas Demi Boss Attack/Switch counters
+    * Note: Counters can go negative if the NPC is trying to target but players are too far away
++ 6/7/2021 Fixed Sotetseg's tick counter being off by one tick on death ball attack
++ 6/7/2021 Fixed Sotetseg's tick counter being stuck on 6
++ 6/7/2021 Xarpus Exhumeds Counter has been adjusted to be correct for Hardmode
+	* Still looking for information on whether or not Story Mode is different
++ 6/7/2021 Xarpus Exhumeds Counter should now be accurate to the <n_seen> (no longer tracks refires)
 ```

 </details>